ADHD goal systems: why standard frameworks fail and what works instead

 Which ADHD goal system fits your specific challenge?

 Before choosing where to start, identify the pattern that derails you most often.
-Each of the five ADHD presentations below maps to a primary Signal Lock filter and the system most likely to close the gap.
+Each self-reported pattern below maps to a primary Signal Lock filter, the system most likely to close the gap, and the ADHD presentation that tends to feel it most.

-We call this the Signal Lock Method – an adhd goal framework that locks onto your goal signal through five interference filters, similar to how a radio locks onto a frequency through static.
+We call this the Signal Lock Method.
+It is the Goals and Progress integrated framework for ADHD goal management: an approach that locks onto your goal signal through five interference filters, similar to how a radio locks onto a frequency through static.

-Signal Lock Method is an ADHD goal management framework that layers five interference filters – external capture, dopamine pairing, temporal anchoring, hyperfocus channeling, and identity separation – to maintain consistent goal pursuit across executive function variability.
+Signal Lock Method is a Goals and Progress ADHD goal management framework that layers five interference filters (external capture, dopamine pairing, temporal anchoring, hyperfocus channeling, and identity separation) to maintain consistent goal pursuit across executive function variability.

 The Signal Lock Method maintains ADHD goal progress by treating each executive function deficit as a separate interference channel that requires its own dedicated filter.